mircea-negreanu/ex-github-pages-project/extensions/mind-map/selection.md

 Keep ``Shift`` pressed if you want to append selected node to current selection. <br>
 Keep ``Ctrl`` pressed if you want to remove a selected node from current selection,

-## Select using the arrow keys

-Use the arrow keys to move the selection from one node to the other based on the direction of the arrows.

-## Select first/last sibling

-Use ``Page Up``/``Page Down`` to select the first/last sibling of the currently selected node.